 Digital Heritage x Public

-This is a temporary grant programme with two submission rounds, in collaboration with the Mondriaan Fund and the Cultural Participation Fund.
+This was a temporary grant programme with two submission rounds, in collaboration with the Mondriaan Fund and the Cultural Participation Fund.
 The deadlines of the Creative Industries Fund NL are closed.
 It is still possible to apply for the programmes at the Cultural Participation Fund and the Mondriaan Fund.

 Our history and culture are recorded in detail in the digital or digitized collections and archives of various museums, libraries and specialized institutions.
 These databases and archives are a rich source of new stories, but too often they are unintentionally hidden from a large group of people.
 The Fund is investing in new stories that are created by consortia with makers from the creative industry.
 Designers, makers and heritage institutions can jointly submit projects that bring digital heritage to the attention of a broad audience by means of new applications.
 What is the meaning of digital collections, archives and other forms of digital heritage and how are they communicated to the public?
 The temporary grant programme was aimed at opening up existing digital heritage and is not intended for the digitization of objects.